 7. Easier Upgrades and Integrations

 Because cloud ERP vendors only need to support one version of the software, configuration and customization are simpler.
 Customizations and integrations carry forward automatically with every upgrade.
-That makes upgrades much easier and ensures companies stay current rather than avoiding updates out of a fear of the expense and disruption.
+That makes upgrades much easier and keeps companies current rather than avoiding updates out of fear of the expense and disruption.

-This makes it easier for cloud ERP to integrate with a companies’ other existing systems as well as new technology.
+This makes it easier for cloud ERP to integrate with a company’s other existing systems as well as new technology.

 8. Wider Access

-Cloud ERP allows employees to access the system from anywhere — and therefore glean insights into any relevant component of the company.
-That includes back-office staff in operations, accounting and HR, front-office customer service employees and even the customers themselves.
+Cloud ERP systems centralize data from various areas of the company into a single database, allowing authorized users to glean insights into any relevant component of the company.
+That includes back-office staff in operations, accounting, and HR; front-office customer service employees; and even the customers themselves.

 9. Enable Growth

-Cloud ERP can more easily scale with small-to-medium-sized businesses as they grow.
-Because of its lower cost of entry, smaller businesses can access cloud ERP early on and, because of the ease of adding new licenses or modules, more storage it can grow with the business.
+Cloud ERP can more easily scale with small-to-midsize businesses as they grow.
+Because of its lower cost of entry, smaller businesses can access cloud ERP early on; as the business grows, new licenses, modules, and even more storage can be easily added.

-Additionally, remote access means that companies can expand to other regions or even globally without setting up a new ERP instance.
-Small groups of workers, or even a single professional, can establish a new branch, log in to the ERP system and get to work immediately rather than waiting the days, weeks or months it can take to move in and set up an on-premises system.
+Additionally, remote access means that companies can expand into other regions, or even globally, without setting up a new ERP instance.
+Small groups of workers, or even a single professional, can establish a new branch, log in to the ERP system, and get to work immediately rather than waiting the days, weeks, or months it can take to move in and set up an on-premises system.

 10. Facilitate Additional Technology

-Because Cloud ERP solutions are built on a unified platform, it is easier for partners to build complementary software and integrations.
-As software companies shift their attention to the cloud, channel partners and other software companies are more likely to invest development in cloud-based technology at the expense of older, on-premises systems.
+Because cloud ERP solutions are built on a unified platform, partners are poised for easier builds of complementary software and integrations.
+As software companies shift their attention to the cloud, channel partners and other software companies are more likely to invest development resources in cloud-based technology at the expense of older, on-premises systems.

 Finding a Cloud ERP Provider

-Cloud ERP is one of the fastest, most cost-effective ways to optimize finance, supply chain, sales and marketing, human resources, operations and other business functions.
-However, companies need to first find the right solution, and it then must be implemented and configured in a way that allows the business to get the most out of the technology.
+Cloud ERP is one of the fastest, most cost-effective ways to optimize finance, supply chain, sales and marketing, human resources, operations, and other business functions.
+However, companies need to first find the right solution, then put the necessary effort into integration and configuration to maximize the technology.

 This relationship and collaboration shouldn’t end once the implementation is complete.
-The vendor should be available to address issues, answer questions and provide ongoing guidance to ensure that companies continue to reap maximum value from a cloud ERP solution as they adapt new modules or launch new business models.
+The vendor should be available to address issues, answer questions, and provide ongoing guidance so companies continue to reap maximum value from a cloud ERP solution as they adapt new modules or launch new business models.

 Move to the Cloud With NetSuite ERP